 Romans 3:23 – For all have sinned, and come short of the glory of God;

-Healthy Christians are filled with gentleness, patience, kindess, and lov,e and they build each other up.
+Healthy Christians are filled with gentleness, patience, kindess, and love and they build each other up.
 Because of the trauma, my patience and tolerance is very low and my reactions are high.
 I am working on myself to be a healthy person for my children and grand-daughter.
 I am a work in progress and God isn’t finished with me yet.

-- I am guilty of changing my own behavior to appease others.
+I am guilty of changing my own behavior to appease others.

-- I’ve made excuses or covered up his behavior.
+I’ve made excuses or covered up his behavior.

-- Minimized the situation and did not require accountability.
+Minimized the situation and did not require accountability.
 I did try, but it didn’t work.
 I had to remove myself from the situation.

-- I blamed myself for his behavior.
+I blamed myself for his behavior.

 I have intentionally refrained from sharing the intimate and most personal details of my life out of respect for him.
 Its never my intent to bring shame, humiliation, or embarrassment to anyone.
 He’s the father of my children and I would never intentionally cause hurt.
 I also don’t question his love and relationship with Christ, nor, his walk with God.
 We all have strongholds and must surrender, before we can live eternally with Christ.
 Unfortunatly, we suffer due the sinful nature of mankind and from the choices we make.
-Thankfully, God is near the broken-hearted, restores, and forgives.
+Thankfully, God is near the broken-hearted, he restores, and forgives.

 I believe in the sanctity of marriage.
 However, there is a difference when a person is being sanctified thorugh a difficult marriage.
 This was not the case.
 I do believe God can heal every marriage, but its healed thorugh honesty and repentance with two willing participants.
 If someone is unwilling to repent (turn to God and change their behavior), then it will not work.
 The truth sets us free and God uses restoration through REPENTANCE.
 Humility leads to repentance.
 Both, individuals must be humble and honest.
 Evil can and does infiltrate the institiution of marriage, and all institutions for that matter.
 I certainly infiltrated mine.
 Husbands should never be harsh with their wives (don’t abuse your authority).
 Yes, God honors authority, but to abuse your authority has severe consequnces, and as a result, I departed.
 And I do believe God does has provisions for me.
 Divorce is not an inpardonable sin.
 If you believe this, that’s fine, but I know who my FATHER is and ultimately this decision is between God and me.

 I am responsible fo my part, enabling this behavior to persist which is not honoring to God.
-I will know longer feel guilty for my decision.
+I will no longer feel guilty for my decision.
 It was one of the most difficult decisions I’ve ever made and yes, it does hurt.
 It hurts more than most people know.
 Just because I continue to move on, doesn’t mean that my heart doesn’t ache or grieve for the changes I wished and prayed would happen.

 Luke 18 vs 29.
 Sometimes, you have to leave to pursue the Kingdom of God.
 For me, I cannot allow one’s thoughts, actions, and opinons of me impact my relationship with God.
 I am reteaching, deprograming, and learning who God is for me and to me, not through someone else’s lens.
 My marriage impacted my relationship with Christ.
 He was a stumbling block in my faith.
 I almost gave up my faith because of the opposition.
 It was very difficult to reconcile how someone who LOVED Jesus, prayed constantly, read his word, led others to Christ, and ministered to other hurting people, could continue to treat me as the enemy.

 Until recently, I always spoke good of him.
 Until, I began sharing my narrative, my story, my life from my raw perspective.
 Nevertheless, I still see the good in him.
 I still see his potential, his gift, his calling, and his pain.
 I made myself look foolish for him.
 I cutoff relationships/friendships for him.
 I remained silent for him.
 I carried shame for him.
 I chose mercy for him.